CESSProject/cess-proving-system/cess-sp-porep/README.md

 The `cess-sp-porep` is the reference implementation of _**Proof-of-Replication**_ (**PoRep**) and performs all the heavy lifting for `cess-proofs`.

 _**Proof-of-Replication**_ proves that a Storage Miner is dedicating unique storage for each sector.
-The miners collect new client's data in a sector, run a slow encoding process (called `Seal`) and generate a proof (`SealProof`) that the encoding was generatd correctly.
+The miners collect new client's data in a sector, run a slow encoding process (called `Seal`) and generate proof (`SealProof`) that the encoding was generated correctly.

 PoRep provides two guarantees:
-1. Space-hardness: Storage Miners cannot lie about tha amount of space they are dedicating to CESS Network in order to gain more power.
+1. Space-hardness: Storage Miners cannot lie about the amount of space they are dedicating to CESS Network to gain more power.
-2. Replication: Storage Miners are dedicating unique storage for each copy of teir clients data.
+2. Replication: Storage Miners are dedicating unique storage for each copy of their client's data.

 The _**Proof-of-Replication**_ uses Stacked DRG (SDR) designed by [**Ben Fisch at EUROCRYPT19**](https://eprint.iacr.org/2018/702.pdf).
 SDR uses Depth Robust Graph to ensure the sector has been encoded with a slow and non-parallelizable sequential process.

-The proof size in SRD is too large to store it in blockchain this is mostly due to large amount of Merkle tree proofs required to achieve security.
-SDR verification algorithm is build using arithemetic circuit and uses SNARKs to prove that SDR proof was evaluated correctly.
+The proof size in SRD is too large to store it in blockchain this is mostly due to the large amount of Merkle tree proofs required to achieve security.
+SDR verification algorithm is built using an arithmetic circuit and uses SNARKs to prove that SDR proof was evaluated correctly.

 ## PoRep Circuit